Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Whole-body control

 \subsection{WBC Dynamic Tasks}

 A dynamic task vector $e_i$ can be expressed as a linear equation with respect to decision variables:

 where $t$ is the time.
 Dynamic tasks can be equality constraints ($e_i=0$), inequality constraints ($e_i\leq 0)$, or cost terms ($|e_i|^2$).
-The main idea of WBC is that the linear equation (\ref{eq:task-template}) is sufficient to universally describe a diverse set of locomotion and manipulation tasks.
+The main idea of WBC is that the linear equation (\ref{eq:task-template}) is sufficient to describe a universal set of locomotion and manipulation tasks.

 Although the appropriate set of WBC tasks depends on factors ranging from robot morphology to available hardware sensing, we highlight some of the common tasks for loco-manipulation.
 A task for tracking reference joint-space accelerations $\boldsymbol{\ddot{q}}^d$ can be formed by setting $A_i$ to a selection matrix and setting $\boldsymbol{b}_i = \boldsymbol{\ddot{q}}^d$.
 Similarly, a task for tracking a desired operational-space acceleration is derived through the end-effector's Jacobian~\cite{khatib1987unified}.
 A task for tracking a desired centroidal momentum rate $\dot{h}^d$ can be formed by differentiating the centroidal momentum $h$~\cite{hopkins2015compliant}.
 Other potential WBC tasks include capture point~\cite{koolen2016design}, reference reaction forces~\cite{chignoli2021humanoid} and collision avoidance~\cite{RMP}.
 The source of these dynamic tasks varies and may be predefined, computed online (\textit{e.g.}, from an MPC), or commanded through teleoperation.